l1997i/DurLAR/README.md

 ./durlar_download
 ```

-At the same time, you can also choose to download datasets of different sizes and test drives.
+It is also possible to select and download various test drives:
 ```
 usage: ./durlar_download [dataset_sample_size] [drive]
 dataset_sample_size = [ small | medium | full ]
 drive = 1 ...
 5
 ```

-The DurLAR dataset is very huge, so please download the full dataset only when necessary, and use the following command:
+Given the substantial size of the DurLAR dataset, please download the complete dataset
+only when necessary:
 ```bash
 ./durlar_download full 5
 ```

+Throughout the entire download process, it is important that your network remains
-Your network must not have any problems during the entire download process.
-In case of network problems, please delete all DurLAR dataset folders and re-run the download command.
+stable and free from any interruptions.
+In the event of network issues, please delete all
+DurLAR dataset folders and rerun the download script.
+Currently, our script supports

-The download script is now only supported on Ubuntu (tested on Ubuntu 18.04 and Ubuntu 20.04, amd64) for now.
-Please refer to https://collections.durham.ac.uk/collections/r2gq67jr192 to download the dataset for other OS manually.
+only Ubuntu (tested on Ubuntu 18.04 and Ubuntu 20.04, amd64).
+For downloading the
+DurLAR dataset on other operating systems, please refer to [Durham Collections](https://collections.durham.ac.uk/collections/r2gq67jr192) for instructions.

 ## CSV format for `imu`, `gps`, and `lux` topics